Jim Trimble: Later career

-Out of football during 1966, Trimble remained in Hudson, Quebec, a suburb of Montreal.
-Here, he and a Montreal friend began to market a new type of goal post that was supported by only one post, instead of the two aka the "H" that had been the standard since the game began.
+Out of football during 1966, Trimble remained in Canada for scouting.
+During a scouting trip in British Columbia with former player Dave Skrein, who recalled a play where the receiver caught a ball down the field only to hit the goal post.
+As he related later, "I came back after the game and was sitting around with a friend of mine, Joel Rottman, and we were talking about the double posts and wondered why they couldn't be changed.
+I forget who first doodled it on the table cloth, but we came up with the idea of having the one post.
+Then Cedric Marsh, a British engineer for the Aluminium Corporation of Canada stationed in Montreal, developed the single post to be strong enough and we patented it.
+I'm still collecting royalties."
+The single-stanchion goal post was supported by only one post, instead of the two aka the "H" that had been the standard since the game began, would soon be marketed heavily.
 The so-called "slingshot" goalposts, named because of their "Y" shape, were adopted by CFL in 1966 and by the NFL in 1967, just after Trimble returned to coaching as an offensive line assistant with the New York Giants.
 Trimble had been offered the job by head coach Allie Sherman while attempting to sell the team his innovative goal posts.

-The "Slingshot," Goal Post was soon adopted by the NFL and the CFL during his time promoting the new design.
+The "slingshot" goal post was soon adopted by the NFL and the CFL during his time promoting the new design.
 It revolutionized the game, making it not only easier for kickers to identify the uprights but erased the injuries of the past whereby receivers, running backs, and defensive players would hit or run into one of the two poles used to support the cross bar in the traditional "H" design.
-Schools & universities followed.
-(The threat of injury was diminished even further, when the NFL moved the goalpost to the back of the end zone in 1974.)
+Schools & universities followed (the threat of injury was diminished even further, when the NFL moved the goalpost six feet to the back of the end zone in 1974).

-When head coach Sherman was fired during the 1969 preseason, Trimble was transferred to the scouting department, where he would spend the next two decades as director of pro personnel.
-His efforts helped rebuild "Big Blue" into one of the most dominant teams of the 1980s, earning him a Super Bowl ring in 1987.
-He would spend his retirement in the Lehigh Valley.
-Pennsylvania.
-Patricia would die soon after in 1991.
-Jim remained in the Lehigh Valley until moving to Indianapolis, Indiana.
-He would die from emphysema in 2006 less than a week before his 88th birthday.
+When Sherman was fired during the 1969 preseason, Trimble was transferred to the scouting department, where he would spend the next 12 years as director of player personnel.
+He announced his resignation in 1982 only to serve as a scout for the team for the next ten years.
+His efforts helped rebuild "Big Blue" into one of the most dominant teams of the 1980s, earning him a Super Bowl ring in 1987 and 1991.

+Personal life

+Trimble married twice, having six children with his first wife prior to her death in 1991.
+He was survived by 13 grandchildren when he died.
+He moved from Lehigh Valley to Indianapolis, Indiana on his retirement in the 1990s.
+Trimble died from emphysema in 2006, less than a week before his 88th birthday.